kensanata/ggg/README.md

 Now we can do a little test with a bot!

 Export your public key as explained above and paste it into an email to `edward-en@fsf.org` with a subject such as "hello bot".
 This first email is not going to be encrypted.
-That's why you need to `<#secure method=pgpmime mode=encrypt>` tag.
+That's why you need to *delete* the `<#secure method=pgpmime mode=encrypt>` tag.
+This time only, promised!

 You'll get back a reply: